jae1911/sitecontent/content/wiki/stories/synths.md

 The most popular traded or built items from II include:

 - VX-0450 Cargo Ship - An extremely large and robust cargo ship made for deep space mining operations
-- IX-940F Eyes - An implant targetted at organics, allowing them to display data within their field of vision, completely replacing organic eyes
+- IX-940F Eyes - An implant targeted at organics, allowing them to display data within their field of vision, completely replacing organic eyes
 - SX-9048 Camouflage - A technology used by Synths to build bodies taking the appearance of those they want to study to avoid raising suspicion
 - MX-8747 Sandstorm - A simple laser pistol that got extremely popular with mercenaries